 5 - GET TRAINED

-If you are looking to improve on your RYA Powerboat Level 2 training, the RYA Intermediate and Advanced Courses can help leisure and professional boaters who want to undertake more adventurous journeys by day or night.
-For this you’ll need knowledge of navigation to at least the standard of Coastal Skipper or the RYA Yachtmaster Shorebased course.
+If you’re looking to improve on your RYA Powerboat Level 2 training, the RYA Intermediate and Advanced courses can help leisure and professional boaters who want to undertake more adventurous journeys by day or night.